paprakash/GuidedMatDiffusion/README.md

 ### Acknowledgments

-The main framework of this codebase is build upon [CDVAE](https://github.com/txie-93/cdvae).
-For the datasets, Perov-5, Carbon-24 and MP-20 are from [CDVAE](https://github.com/txie-93/cdvae), and MPTS-52 is collected from its original [codebase](https://github.com/sparks-baird/mp-time-split).
+The main framework of this codebase is build upon [DiffCSP](https://github.com/jiaor17/DiffCSP.git).
+For the datasets, Perov-5, Carbon-24 and MP-20 are from [CDVAE](https://github.com/jiaor17/DiffCSP.git), and MPTS-52 is collected from its original [codebase](https://github.com/sparks-baird/mp-time-split).

 ### Original Citation

 ```
-@article{jiao2023crystal,
-  title={Crystal structure prediction by joint equivariant diffusion},
-  author={Jiao, Rui and Huang, Wenbing and Lin, Peijia and Han, Jiaqi and Chen, Pin and Lu, Yutong and Liu, Yang},
-  journal={arXiv preprint arXiv:2309.04475},
-  year={2023}
+@article{,

 }
 ```